-This post tells you how to make a day trip from Lisbon to Belem on the Lisbon tram 15.
-Belem in the outskirts of Lisbon is full of history.
-So we took tram 15 from Lisbon and spent a day learning on Portugal’s national monuments and the great explorers.
+This post will show you day trip from Lisbon to Belem.
+You can just use the Lisbon tram 15.
+We took tram 15 from Lisbon and spent a day learning about Portugal’s most important national monuments and the country’s great explorers.

 In Belem you can step 500 years back in time, to Portugal’s Golden Age.
 At that time Vasco da Gama sailed to India, Pedro Alfares to Brazil and Ferdinand Magelland around the globe.

 The Unesco World Heritage listed Torre de Belem, Portugal’s national monument from 1515.

 Belem in the westernmost part of Lisbon is from where Portuguese explorers left to the seas, and Belem also met the explorers when they returned.

 If you are visiting Lisbon make a day trip to Belem.
 Since knowing about a country’s past and history you can better understand the country and its people.

 How to Make a Day Trip from Lisbon to Belem

 We were wondering how to get from Lisbon to Belem and found out that the easiest way is to take the Lisbon tram 15.
 The Lisbon tram 15 brings you to Belem in just 20 minutes, along the north shore of the Tejo river.

 The tram leaves from the Lisbon riverfront square Praca do Comercio.
 The photo shows you the tram 15 stop, it is where some people are standing, at distance behind the white tuk tuks.